 International Training & Education Programs

-The International Training and Education Programs (ITEP) offer custom designed programs for a variety of international participants ranging from high school students to government and corporate executives.
-Executives and managers in the public and private sectors from around the world attend management training and educational programs.
-Through these programs, ITEP promotes business cooperation and educational and cultural exchanges for the mutual interests of both the United States and other countries.
-Many ITEP programs are designed for mid-career professionals and executives seeking training in various topics such as U.S culture and values, English language, business and social etiquette, organizational practices and protocol, and corporate and government culture.
+The International Training and Education Programs (ITEP) offer custom-designed programs for a variety of international participants ranging from high school students to government and corporate executives.
+Executives and managers in the public and private sectors from around the world attend management training, educational and other training programs.
+Through these programs, ITEP promotes business cooperation and educational and cultural exchanges.
+Many ITEP programs are designed for mid-career professionals and executives seeking training in various topics such as business and social etiquette, organizational practices and protocol, and corporate and government culture.

 ITEP also offers advanced technology training for engineers and technicians in various industrial fields.
-ITEP training programs are designed to help international participants advance their career while they obtain workforce skills necessary to acquire professional positions in many in-demand occupations.
-IEP can also design programs tailored to individual group's specific needs.
+ITEP training programs are designed to help international participants advance their careers while they obtain the skills necessary to obtain professional positions in many in-demand occupations.
+IEP can also design programs tailored to the individual group's specific needs.
 Programs are customized based on length, subjects, specific interests, needs and budget.
 Programs in English for specific purposes can be arranged to meet industry or academic needs.

 MBA Preparatory Program

-This program is designed for international students preparing for admission into the MBA degree program in order to study at CSUSB.
+This program is designed for international students preparing for admission into the MBA degree at CSUSB.
 The program is 9 months long and has three main areas of focus including English language skills, GMAT preparation and academic skills.